MiltonGreat/Medical-Cost-Personal-Dataset/README.md

 ## Overview

-The dataset includes personal information such as age, sex, BMI, number of children, smoking status, and the region of residence, along with the corresponding medical insurance charges for each individual.
-The goal of this project is to explore how different factors (such as age, BMI, and smoking status) impact the medical insurance cost and to build a better understanding of the distribution of these expenses.
+This project involves the analysis of a dataset containing personal attributes such as age, sex, BMI, number of children, smoking status, region of residence, and corresponding medical insurance charges for individuals.
+The goal is to explore how these factors impact medical insurance costs, understand the distribution of expenses, and preprocess the data for further analysis or modeling.

 ## Project Overview